pagopa/developer-portal/.changeset/chatty-cycles-wonder.md

 "strapi-cms": patch
 ---

-rename webinar's field from textContent to bodyContent on Strapi
+Rename webinar's field from textContent to bodyContent